hyperledger/fabric/docs/dev-setup/devenv.md

 ### Notes

-**NOTE:** any time you `git clone` any of the projects in your Host's fabric directory (under $GOPATH/src/github.com/hyperledger/fabric), the update will be instantly available within the VM fabric directory.
+**NOTE:** any time you change any of the files in your local fabric directory (under `$GOPATH/src/github.com/hyperledger/fabric`), the update will be instantly available within the VM fabric directory.

 **NOTE:** If you intend to run the development environment behind an HTTP Proxy, you need to configure the guest so that the provisioning process may complete.
 You can achieve this via the *vagrant-proxyconf* plugin.
 Install with `vagrant plugin install vagrant-proxyconf` and then set the VAGRANT_HTTP_PROXY and VAGRANT_HTTPS_PROXY environment variables *before* you execute `vagrant up`.
 More details are available here: https://github.com/tmatilai/vagrant-proxyconf/